espressomd/espresso/doc/sphinx/system_setup.rst

 A complete example of setting up a DPD fluid and running it to sample the equation of state can be found in samples/dpd.py.

-DPD adds a velocity dependent dissipative force and a random force to the conservative pair forces.

-The friction (dissipative) and noise (random) term are coupled via the fluctuation- dissipation theorem.
-The friction term is a function of the relative velocity of particle pairs.
-The DPD thermostat is better for dynamics than the Langevin thermostat, since it mimics hydrodynamics in the system.

 When using a Lennard-Jones interaction, :math:`{r_\mathrm{cut}} = 2^{\frac{1}{6}} \sigma` is a good value to choose, so that the